-The Company will provide training sessions appropriate to the jurisdiction to assist Managers and Workers' understandings of the Whistleblower process and the protections provided to them throughout the process.
+The Company will provide training sessions to assist Managers and Workers' understandings of the Whistleblower process and the protections provided to them throughout the process.

 6.3 Adoption of Policy and Board review

 This Policy was adopted by the Board on the date on the front cover of this Policy, and takes effect from that date and replaces any previous policy in this regard.